boomieindahouse/prawit-portfolio/README.md

 ## Installation
 If you want to run the project locally, follow these steps:
-1. Clone the repository:
+1. Clone the repository: </br>
    `git clone https://github.com/yourusername/portfolio.git`

-2. Navigate to the project directory:
+3. Navigate to the project directory:</br>
    `cd portfolio`

-3. Install dependencies:
+5. Install dependencies:</br>
    `npm install`

-4. Run the development server:
+7. Run the development server:</br>
    `npm run dev`